-4.3.
+4.2.
 Organisation Coverage

-- 4.3.1.
+- 4.2.1.
 Any organisation in England with a RIS that carries out imaging activity on NHS funded patients is required to submit to the DID.
-There are 181 submitter organisations that have been identified as required to submit data throughout 2014/15 (relating to 186 provider organisations). - 4.3.2.
-The finalised data had 99% coverage of providers in terms of data submissions made (but not necessarily the completeness of submissions), up from an average of 94% in the provisional data.
-The table below details the change in coverage each month.
+There were 175 submitter organisations listed for 2015/16, relating to 177 provider organisations. - 4.2.2.
+The finalised data had an average of 99.7% coverage of providers in terms of data submissions made (but not necessarily the completeness of submissions), up from an average of 97.2% in the provisional data.
+Table B shows the change in coverage each month.